finos/FDC3/docs/api/ref/DesktopAgent.md

 getCurrentChannel() : Promise<Channel | null>;
 ```

 Optional function that returns the `Channel` object for the current User channel membership.
-In most cases, an application's membership of channels SHOULD be managed via UX provided to the application by the Desktop Agent, rather than calling this function directly.
+In most cases, an application's membership of channels SHOULD be managed via UX provided to the application by the desktop agent, rather than calling this function directly.

 Returns `null` if the app is not joined to a channel.